FlorinFil/glushitel-2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+how to deploy to github:
+after you do changes (also it's goot to push them, but we talk about local changes) run "npm run build:git"
+    then run "npm run deploy"
+      and the changes should deploy and you should see them on the link https://florinfil.github.io/glushitel-2/